-Regardless of what your grandmother and the watered down articles say, anabolic steroids were first discovered in the early 30s and were used ever since.
+Regardless of what your grandmother and the watered down articles say, anabolic steroids were first discovered in the early 30s and have been part of the human world ever since.

-The chemical synthesis of testosterone was achieved in August same year, when Butenandt and G. Hanisch published a paper describing “A Method for Preparing Testosterone from Cholesterol.”
+The chemical synthesis of testosterone became a reality in August 1835, when Butenandt and G. Hanisch published a paper describing “A Method for Preparing Testosterone from Cholesterol.”

 Clinical trials on humans, involving either oral doses or injections of testosterone propionate, began as early as 1937.

 Testosterone propionate is mentioned in a letter to the editor of Strength and Health magazine in 1938.
 This is the earliest known reference to an anabolic steroid in a U.S. Weightlifting or bodybuilding magazine.

 Reg Park’s first bodybuilding contest was Mr. Britain in 1949 which he won.

 Conclusion: Steroids were available 10 years prior to Reg Park’s debut on a bodybuilding stage.